kali99-dev/Qr-Code-Generator-Bot/README.md

 # Qr-Code-Generator-Bot
-A Telegram Bot that can generate qr code by providing the URL,Text,Number
+A Telegram Bot that can generate QR Code by URL,Text,Number